learningdebunked/SystemDesignFundamentals/README.md

            ** Disadvantages with ALL-TO-ALL
               ** Some n/w links may be faster than others so some replication messages may over take others , we use **version vectors** to solve the over taking problem

+    **Leaderless Replication**
+           ** Cassandra uses leaderless replication and this style is based on dynamo style db ** In some leaderless implementations , the client directly sends its write to several replicas, in some others coordinator node does this on behalf of the clients
+           ** Similarly reads are also sent to multiple nodes / replicas.
+The client may get different responses from diff nodes i.e. Up to date values from one node and stale from another , version vectors are used to solve this conflict ** Read repair : When client gets stale value from one of the replica it writes new values from other replica back to the replica with stale value , this approach works well for values that are frequently read ** Anti entropy: Some data stories there is a background process that constantly looks for differences in data b/w replicas and copies any missing data from one replica to another.
+Without anti entropy, values that are rarely read may be missing from some replicas  and thus have reduced durability because read repair is performed only when a value is read by the application ** Quorum:  Minimum number of votes required for a read / write to be valid.
+In Dynamo style db the parameters are typically configurable
+                     ** r+w <- n , this is possible configuration for high availability and low latency at reduced durability ( data could be stale).
+                     ** Dynamo style databases are generally optimized for uses cases that can tolerate eventual consistency ** Databases with leader less replication are best suited for use cases that require high availability and low latency and that can tolerate                 occasional stale reads
+           ** Sloppy quorums: This is a temporary fix while the n/w glitch is corrected.
+Clients can connect to some database nodes during n/w interruption , not just to the nodes that are part of quorum such that reads/writes are accepted

 **Latency**

    ** If you've users around the world , you might want to have servers at various locations world wide so that each user can be served from a data center